stackaihq/blog/src/content/blog/adding-new-post.md

 ---
 author: Sat Naing
 pubDatetime: 2022-09-23T15:22:00Z
-title: Adding new posts in AstroPaper theme
+title: Adding new posts in Stackai theme
-postSlug: adding-new-posts-in-astropaper-theme
+postSlug: adding-new-posts-in-Stackai-theme
 featured: true
 draft: false
 tags:
   - docs
 ogImage: ""
 description:
-  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
+  Some rules & recommendations for creating or adding new posts using Stackai theme.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some rules/recommendations, tips & ticks for creating new posts in Stackai blog theme.

 ## Table of contents